SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 ## Propagating errors to the server

-To propagate errors caught during server-side rendering to the ExpressJS server, the `CxErrorHandler` provided together with `Standardized SSR logging` feature has been extended.
-Now the error handler acts differently based on the platform it is running on thanks to multi error handlers:
+To propagate errors caught during server-side rendering to the ExpressJS server, the Spartacus `CxErrorHandler` (custom version of Angular `ErrorHandler` class) hands over the error to the multi-provided error handlers, where one of them is the `PropagatingToServerErrorHandler`.
+Moreover, the `LoggingErrorHandler` prints the error message to the console.
+See the more detailed description of mutli-error-handlers below:
 - `LoggingErrorHandler`, which logs the error using `LoggerService`;
 - `PropagatingToServerErrorHandler`, specially for SSR Error Handling purposes, which passes the error to the `CxCommonEngine` thanks to `PROPAGATE_ERROR_TO_SERVER` injection token.
 For more, see [CxCommonEngine](#cx-common-engine).